 Yue Cathy Chang explores how AI is applied to different stages of genome sequencing in identifying, decoding, and interpreting the meaning of the genome, which leads to better diagnoses and the facilitation of drug selection and therapy design based on cell DNA.
-You’ll learn about the efforts in stem cell and somatic editing and their potential to correct mutations as well as AI’s role in enabling more accurate editing.
-Contemplate some questions and considerations raised in using genome editing to “optimize” human health, and she touches on how American and Chinese companies can collaborate to enable win-win outcomes for all.
+You’ll learn about the efforts in stem cell and somatic editing and their potential to correct mutations as well as AI’s role in enabling more accurate editing as you contemplate questions and considerations raised in using genome editing to “optimize” human health.
+You’ll also discover how American and Chinese companies can collaborate to enable win-win outcomes for all.

 Yue Cathy Chang is cofounder and CEO at TutumGene, a technology company that aims to accelerate disease curing by providing solutions for gene therapy and regulation of gene expression.
 Cathy is a business executive recognized for sales, business development, and product marketing in high technology.
 Previously, she was with Silicon Valley Data Science, a startup that provided business transformation consulting to enterprises and other organizations using data science- and engineering-based solutions.
 She was the first employee hired by the CEO at venture-funded software startup Rocana (acquired by Splunk), where she served as senior director of business development, focusing on building and growing long-term relationships, and notably increased sales leads by two times through building and managing indirect revenue channels.
 Cathy has held multiple strategic roles at blue chip software enterprise companies as well as startups, including corporate and business development at Feedzai and Datameer; senior product management, product marketing and sales at Symantec and IBM; and strategic sourcing improvement consulting at Honeywell.
 She earned her MS and BS in electrical and computer engineering from Carnegie Mellon University, MBA and MS as a Leaders for Global Operations (LGO) dual-degree fellow from MIT, and two patents for her early work in microprocessor logic design.